Thomas McKean: Government of Pennsylvania

-Death and legacy
+Death, honors, and legacy

 McKean was a member of the Pennsylvania Society of the Cincinnati in 1785 and was subsequently its vice president.

+McKean was also bestowed honorary LL.D. degrees (a) in 1781 by College of New Jersey (later renamed Princeton University), (b) in 1782 by Dartmouth College, and (c) in 1785 by his alma mater, University of Pennsylvania.

-Princeton College gave him the degree of L.L.D. in 1781, Dartmouth College presented the same honor in 1782, and the University of Pennsylvania gave him the degree of A.M. in 1763 and L.L.D. in 1785.
-With Professor John Wilson he published "Commentaries on the Constitution of the United States" in 1790.
+With University of Pennsylvania law professor James Wilson (Founding Father), McKean published "Commentaries on the Constitution of the United States" in 1790.

 McKean died in Philadelphia and was buried in the First Presbyterian Church Cemetery there.
 In 1843, his body was moved to Laurel Hill Cemetery.

 McKean County, Pennsylvania is named in his honor, as is Thomas McKean High School in New Castle County, also McKean Street in Philadelphia, and the McKean Hall dormitory at the University of Delaware.
 Penn State University also has a residence hall and a campus road named for him.

 Oddly, the name of "Keap Street" in Brooklyn, New York, is the result of an erroneous effort to name a street after him.
 Many Brooklyn streets are named after signers of the Declaration of Independence, and "Keap Street" is the result of planners being unable to accurately read his signature.
 In some accounts the "M" of McKean was mistaken for a middle initial, and the flourish on the "n" in McKean led to the n being misread as a "p".

 McKean was over six feet tall, and he typically wore a large cocked hat and carried a gold-headed cane.
 He was a man of quick temper and vigorous personality, "with a thin face, hawk nose and hot eyes."
 John Adams described him as "one of the three men in the Continental Congress who appeared to me to see more clearly to the end of the business than any others in the body."
 As chief justice and governor of Pennsylvania he was frequently the center of controversy.

 In popular culture

 In the 1969 Broadway musical, 1776, McKean is portrayed as a gun-toting cantankerous old Scot who cannot get along with the wealthy and conservative planter George Read.
 In truth, McKean and Read belonged to opposing political factions in Delaware, but McKean was not a Scottish immigrant.
-His parents were Irish Presbyterians (referred to as "Scotch-Irish" in America and "Ulster Scots" in Northern Ireland).
+His parents were Irish Presbyterians (referred to as "Scotch-Irish" in America and "Ulster Scots" by a minority in Northern Ireland).
 His surname is pronounced mc-CANE but was mispronounced as mc-KEEN in the film adaptation of the musical.
 McKean was portrayed by Bruce MacKay in the original Broadway cast and Ray Middleton in the 1972 film version.